 The food you choose should suit your theme and event.
-Whether it’s a breakfast grazing table menu, Halloween themed afternoon tea or an office lunch, the choices are endless.
+Whether it’s a breakfast grazing table menu, Halloween themed afternoon tea, or Melbourne Cup lunch, the choices are endless.

 Don’t include any food that’s too big or messy to eat.
 Your guests should be able to eat a little bit of everything from your grazing table menu.
 The food should be bite-sized portions – we recommend keeping food items to one or two bites max.
 Guests shouldn’t have to cut anything with a knife once it’s left the table.

-Don’t forget to label each element.
+Don’t forget to label which element.
 Use mini blackboards, slates or flags to let guests know what they are eating.

 Check out our short video below to find out how to create your own grazing platter that will impress everyone at home or at the office!